Skip to Content

 Museum exhibits

 The Museum of the History of the Olympic Games in Antiquity takes you through the development of the Olympics and other Greek sports festivals.
-It includes some of the different myths and legends which explain how the Games began and there are also statues and paintings of some of the athletes who took part.
+It includes some of the different myths and legends which explain how the Games began and there are also statues and paintings showing some of the athletes who took part.

 The Museum of the History of Excavations in Olympia is a small museum telling the story of the excavations of Olympia.
 You can see a model and illustrations of Olympia before excavations began as well as the historic 1875 excavation agreement between Greece and Germany, instruments and tools, maps and archive documents.